Pippa Bacca: Artistic work

-Hitchhiking held great interest for Bacca, and she travelled both with her family and on her own in countries such as the United States, Canada, Ireland, Spain, Russia, and Türkiye.
+Hitchhiking held great interest for Bacca, and she travelled both with her family and on her own in countries such as the United States, Canada, Ireland, Spain, Russia, and Turkey.
 During the sometimes long wait for a lift, Bacca would recite the Rosary.
-She was also very familiar with the lives of saints and would talk at length about them when in company.
+Bacca was also very familiar with the lives of saints and would talk at length about them when in company.
 Incorporating her hitchhiking into her artistic work, she photographed people who gave her a lift and also later recorded their conversations.
-These photographs were used in her 2004 exhibition Più oltre (Further On) in Perugia.
+These photographs were used in her 2004 exhibition Più oltre ("Further On") in Perugia.

 Bacca worked with different media including photography, collage and embroidery.
-Her 2004 piece, Surgical Mutations, consisted of a series of leaves collected in a wood and cut-out as to resemble different floral species.
-In 2006, she had her first institutional solo exhibition, The Broken Image at the Fabbrica del Vapore (Steam Factory) in Milan.
+Her 2004 piece, Surgical Mutations, consisted of a series of leaves cut-out as to resemble different floral species.

+In 2006, Bacca had her first institutional solo exhibition, The Broken Image at the Fabbrica del Vapore ("Steam Factory") in Milan.
 As a member of the art collective Coniglio Viola (Purple Rabbit) around this time, she also helped to curate some exhibitions.

-Another of her projects was taking photographs of people on the streets of Milan in 2007, which she then put in glass jar with grappa and flour, then shaken, dispersing the flour grains in the liquid, which produced the effect of mist around the photos.
+Another artistic project of Bacca's begun in 2007 was Boules de brouillaird [English: balls of mist] which inspired by the book of short stories "Il ponte della Ghisolfa" by Milanese author Giovanni Testori.
+Bacca would photograph people on the streets of Milan whom Bacca envisioned as modern versions of the characters of the book.
+These photos would then be put in glass jar with grappa and flour and then shaken with the dispersion of the grains of flour in the liquid; the effect would be that of mist (scighera in the Milanese dialect) around the photos.

-She was also a singer and joined the Coro di Micene (Mycene Choir), an historically anarchist choir in Milan, but went on to start her own choir, Bubble Gum, in the summer of 2005.
+She was also a singer and joined the Coro di Micene ("Mycene Choir"), an historically anarchist choir in Milan, but went on to start her own choir, Bubble Gum, in the summer of 2005.
 Their finale number was always Bésame Mucho, but after her death the choir always ended with the song Moon River, a favourite of Bacca's.
 For the choir's performances, she would take on the persona of Eva Adamovich with an outfit that included a black wig and a green ostrich boa, playing out a statement she made in 1997: that she had five different aspects to herself, or rather five alter egos: